-In the connections graph settings (next to download option), you can enable/disable the compact view (only identifiers are visible in the connection graph) or Group by specifications.
+In the connections graph settings (next to the download option), you can enable/disable the compact view (only identifiers are visible in the connections graph) or group by specifications.